Timme's 22 lead No. 2 Zags past Spartans on carrier deck

 AP Sports Writer

-Timme made an inside shot with 2:24 left for a 63-61 lead, Gonzaga’s first since early in the game.
+“It’s definitely something different.
+It’s something you don’t experience every day,” Timme said.
+“I think growing up playing in the park is something that helped us.
+And look, they had to play on it too. … It wasn’t the prettiest game to watch but it was just put your nose in the dirt and keep going and don’t stop and I thought it was a true test of our grit and heart and I think we did a good job of answering the bell today.”

+Timme twice gave the Zags the lead in the final 2:27.
+His inside shot made it 63-61 before Malik Hall answered with a hook to tie it.
 The Zags scored just one more point, when Timme made the second of two free throws with 1:51 left.

-Gonzaga’s Julian Strawther was called for traveling with 31 seconds left and Michigan State’s Jaden Akins missed a desperation 3-pointer at the buzzer.
+Gonzaga’s Julian Strawther was called for traveling with 31 seconds left and Michigan State’s Jaden Akins missed a desperation 3-pointer just before the buzzer.

+“Gonzaga is who Gonzaga is because they’re really good,” Spartans coach Tom Izzo said.
+“But they’ve got a go-to guy.
+Down the stretch that guy he just rose up.
+That’s what he’s supposed to do.

+“I want to feel so good about the setting, our fans, the veterans, the way our team played, but how do you feel good when you lose a game when you led for 30 minutes?”
+Izzo said.
+“It’s hard to do.”

 Strawther had 13 points and nine rebounds, and Nolan Hickman scored 10 for Gonzaga (2-0).